 By providing opportunities for students to share their reasoning and celebrating their different ways of thinking, teachers will encourage the process of productive struggle.
-Students engaged in this process build the creativity and confidence that allows them to attempt new challenges and problems they never seen before.
+Students engaged in this process build the creativity and confidence that allows them to attempt new challenges and problems they have never seen before.

 Did you know that some teaching methods could block students' potential for developing productive struggle in math?

 Here are some best practices for embracing productive struggle in the classroom:

 To see all 8 teaching habits that develop productive struggle in all students, download the poster below.